 Moving on, the monitor is based on a VA panel with true 8-bit color depth and covers 115% of the sRGB color space.

 In addition to its superior contrast ratio of 3,000:1, a decent 400-nit peak brightness, and the 1440p resolution, you get an immersive picture quality with rich colors, deep blacks, and vivid details.

 Although the monitor specifies 178-degree viewing angles, they aren’t as good as the 178-degree viewing angles of IPS panel displays.

-So, some minor shift in contrast is expected if you’re looking at the screen from the sides, though it only becomes bothersome at extreme angles.
+So, some tiny changes in contrast are expected if you’re looking at the screen from the sides, though it only becomes bothersome at extreme angles.

 Overall, the display runs perfectly smooth.
 We didn’t find any dead pixels nor prominent backlight bleeding; the screen is also flicker-free and has an integrated low blue light filter.